GanaaMPP/Hello-World/README.md

 Hi All,

-I am a new on Github and learing it.
+I am a new on Github and learning it.
 I updated the file